 Discrimination and marginalization have forced many Mayans to lose cultural knowledge and values including respect, language, spirituality, cosmovision, birth control, natural medicine and much more.
 Majawil Q’ij investigates and documents cultural elements, saving them with the support of the elderly.
 Majawil Q’ij also struggles for the freedom and the right to develop Maya spirituality.

-Palmer Legare (Pictured above, right): Legare has coordinated over 10 solidarity delegations in Guatemala involving over 100 participants from the U.S., Guatemala, Europe, Asia and Australia.
+Palmer Legare (Pictured above, right): Legare has coordinated over 30 solidarity delegations in Guatemala involving hundreds of participants from the U.S., Guatemala, Europe, Asia and Australia.
 Before leaving to focus on supporting the GSP, Legare was Lead Organizer of the Alliance to Develop Power (ADP) in the U.S. With the ADP Legare supervised numerous staff and hundreds of volunteers in community organizing.
-He was responsible for local campaigns to convert apartment complexes to cooperatively-owned low income housing as well as national campaigns around health care reform, immigration reform, labor rights and other issues determined by meetings of the grassroots base of the ADP.
+He was responsible for local campaigns to convert apartment complexes to cooperatively-owned low income housing as well as national campaigns around health care reform, immigration reform, labor rights and related issues.
 Legare has organized numerous local, national and international protests.
-He has been detained for civil disobedience and other forms of nonviolent protest over a dozen times and has spent months in jails and prisons for this work.
+He has been arrested or detained for civil disobedience and other forms of nonviolent protest over a dozen times and has spent months in jails and prisons for this work.